JJ/hoborg/text/text.md

 Injun commander, who just stood there without so much as a good morning.

-"Mr Miles Higgins", yes, my name is Miles, I got the railroad from the baptismal pile, you know, "by this bylaw the People's Government of Florida becomes the sole proprietor of the West Florida Railroad and Wagon Company, formerly owned by one such Mr. Miles Higgins".
+"Mr Miles Higgins," yes, my name is Miles, I got the railroad from the baptismal pile, you know, "by this bylaw the People's Government of Florida becomes the sole proprietor of the West Florida Railroad and Wagon Company, formerly owned by one such Mr. Miles Higgins."
 I stood up, but the Indian gestured to make me sit down.
-"Comrade Higgins will be appropriately compensated by being allowed to work in the Conglomerate of State Railroads in any posts he thereby chooses, constrained by his stated abilities and the appraisal of them performed by the Republic Workers Bureau".
+"Comrade Higgins will be appropriately compensated by being allowed to work in the Conglomerate of State Railroads in any posts he thereby chooses, constrained by his stated abilities and the appraisal of them performed by the Republic Workers Bureau."
 So they were taking the whole thing from me and I'll be allowed to be a conductor if I was considered smart enough to make holes in tickets.